DavidButterfield/SCST-Usermode-Adaptation/README.md

 *David A. Butterfield*

 This project adapts the SCST iSCSI storage server software, normally resident in the Linux kernel, to run entirely in usermode on an unmodified kernel.
+The resulting executable can run as a regular (non-super) user, as long as it has permission to access the backing storage.

-The adaptation uses about 80,000 lines of SCST code, a subset supporting the iSCSI transport type, and SCSI Block Commands backed by either a file or a block device.
+The adaptation uses about 80,000 lines of the SCST source code, a subset supporting the iSCSI transport type (via socket calls), and SCSI Block Commands (vdisk_fileio) backed by either a file or a block device.

 A paper describing the work in detail is [here](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/docs/SCST_Usermode.html
-       "A paper describing the work in detail is here").
+       "A paper describing the work in detail").

 **The SCST iSCSI Usermode Adaptation depends on**
  + [Usermode Compatibility (UMC)](https://github.com/DavidButterfield/usermode_compat